penspanic/UnityPerformanceTestReportViewer/README.md

 ## Performance Test Report Viewer
 This tool extends Unity's performance testing API to run various types of tests and visualize them in charts.

+When you create multiple tests and want to compare the results, this tool will help you to compare the results of the tests in a chart.

 ## Prerequisites
 API Compatibility Level : .Net Framework
 Unity Version : 2022.3.14f1